 It is common for women to experience conditions related to pelvic instability during and after pregnancy.
-This can lead to pain and irritation in daily life that could last years.
-More seriously, it can lead to lower extremity weakness, thus leading to further damage to the muscles, bones, and even organs.
+This can lead to pain and irritation during everyday activities that could last years.
+In addition, it can cause lower extremity weakness, thus leading to further damage to the muscles, bones, and organs.
 Dr. Bryan Heiderscheit and Dr. Rita Deering intend to determine if this condition can be assessed by measuring the maximum voluntary contraction (MVC) of the lower extremities of a postpartum female performing a straight leg raise.
-They will then compare it to the MVC produced by an adult female who has never been pregnant.
+They will then compare it to the MVC produced by a nulligravida.
 The two have been able to confirm that there is a correlation between pelvic instability and pregnancy, but have not been able to quantify their findings.
 They need a device that can interface with the computers in their lab to accurately measure the MVC of a postpartum adult female performing the predescribed task.
 The LEST (Lower Extremity Strength Tester) is an apparatus developed last semester specifically for this task.
-It includes load cells fixed into upright supports of the frame that record the forces of the subject's MVC.
-Additionally, numerous design changes have been proposed to improve the overall effectiveness of the device based on testing of the physical prototype.
-By using the LEST, Dr. Heiderscheit and Dr. Deering hope to quantitatively measure the effect of pregnancy on lower extremity strength in order to create set points that can be looked upon in future clinical settings.
-This will help determine the degree of pelvic instability in their subjects.
+It includes load cells fixed into upright supports of the frame that record the force of the subject's MVC.
+Additionally, numerous design changes have been implemented this semester to improve the overall effectiveness of the device based on testing of the initial prototype.
+With the LEST, Dr. Heiderscheit and Dr. Deering hope to quantitatively measure the effect of pregnancy on lower extremity strength in order to create a baseline for diagnosing pelvic instability in future clinical settings.
+This will allow for replacement of the current, subjective diagnosis methods and higher standards of care for women around the world after childbirth.